 SOUND ADVICE An appeal is made to Marquee operators to consider how their volume levels are affecting their neighbors and to keep these volumes at a reasonable level.
 A sound specialist with sophisticated sound monitoring equipment will patrol the area with the task of reducing excessive sound.

 ACCESS TO THE TRACK AFTER THE LAST RACE IS STRICTLY FORBIDDEN UNTIL THE LAST HORSE HAS LEFT THE RACETRACK.

-This means after all the horses have passed the winning post, pulled up, turned around and taken a right turn up the horse walk and the horse walk gates have been closed.
+This means after all the horses have passed the winning post, pulled up, turned around and taken a right turn up the horse walk.
 GET THE PICTURE?!!